 You can find tutorials on how to prepare, decorate, and organize your journal all around the internet.
-The reason why it has survived until nowadays is that it doesn’t matter how silly it might seem to keep a diary, journaling is actually good for you!
+The reason why it has survived until nowadays is because it works.
+It doesn’t matter how silly it might seem to keep a diary, journaling is actually good for you!

 Why?
 Because journaling allows you to see things in perspective.
-Moreover, you can analyze your feelings and vent them through the paper.
+Also, you can analyze your feelings and vent them through the paper.

 You’ll find yourself feeling better pretty soon!